tmcdos/custompatch/README.md

 Patch a buggy NPM package without forking it.

-Based on the handy [diff](https://github.com/kpdecker/jsdiff) package (there is a `jsdiff` published on the NPM registry but it is a bogus one)
+Based on the handy [diff](https://github.com/kpdecker/jsdiff) package (there is a `jsdiff` published on the NPM registry, but it is a bogus one)

 ## WHY